bju2000/lxc-android/README.md

 If you want to become more active it is usually also a good idea to show up in the LXC IRC channel `#lxc-dev` on `Freenode`.
-We try to do all development out in the open and discussion of new features or bugs is done either in appropriate GitHub issues or on IRC.
+We try to do all development out in the open and discussion of new features or bugs is done either in appropriate Github issues or on IRC.

 When thinking about making security critical contributions or substantial changes it is usually a good idea to ping the developers first and ask whether